10up/gutenberg-best-practices/reference/04-Patterns/synced-patterns.md

 This is another reason trying to maintain a Synced Pattern as a theme author should come with special consideration as mentioned above.

 Because of these special considerations, we don't recommend the usage of Synced Patterns for most sites today.
-[Follow along on GitHub here](https://github.com/WordPress/gutenberg/issues/59272) to see the progress of syncing Patterns within your theme someday.
+[Follow along on GitHub here to see the progress of syncing Patterns within your theme someday](https://github.com/WordPress/gutenberg/issues/59272) .
 :::